14 Feb Urinary Tract Infection (UTI) Symptoms in Women & Prevention Tips

 Besides these measures, you might also want to avoid wearing tight-fitting clothes.
 Using loose-fitting or cotton clothing prevents the moisture from getting trapped, which helps discourage bacterial growth.

-Making these lifestyle changes are not tough, either.
+Making these lifestyle changes is not tough, either.
 These are typical daily life measures that will dramatically decrease the risks of UTIs and even prevent a recurrence.